 If you or a loved one has been injured in an automobile accident, it is essential that you contact a car accident attorney right away.
 At Goldstein and Hayes, P.C., we have years of experience helping personal injury victims navigate the Georgia legal system to hold those responsible for their injuries accountable.
 Contact us today.

 Victims of car accidents often find themselves with a surmounting list of problems.
 Such problems may include vehicle damage, injuries, hospital bills, and all the stress and anxiety that goes along with them.
 Of course, add to that the difficulty of dealing with obstructive insurance adjusters.
 Many people in this situation begin to ask whether it’s time to hire an attorney to help them.
-The question, then, is what can an attorney do for people who have suffered an automobile accident?
+The question, then, is what can an Atlanta accident attorney do for people who have suffered an automobile accident?

 - An Attorney Can Help You Understand the Value of Your Case – Not only are attorneys well versed in the applicable laws relating to car accidents and personal injury cases, a good attorney has years of experience with the court system.
 Such an attorney has a good idea of the ballpark value of a case and what types of evidence can bolster such your claim.
-Although it must be remembered that no two cases are the same (and that the court system is something of a gamble), an attorney can at least give you an idea of what to expect if you file a lawsuit.
+Although it must be remembered that no two cases are the same (and that the court system is something of a gamble), an attorney can at least give you an idea of what to expect if you file a car accident injury lawsuit.
 Many attorneys can provide an initial consultation for a reduced price–often for free.
 Such a consultation can give you great insight into how to move forward with your situation.

 - An Attorney Can Help You Gather Essential Evidence - Success in any legal case depends on evidence.
 Such evidence can include police reports, accident scene photos, medical records, evidence of lost wages, repair bills, doctor consultations, and the like.
 Your attorney can help gather all these pieces of evidence to help build a strong case for you.
 Additionally, an attorney can gather evidence by questioning other parties or witnesses involved in the accident, either by written request or through in-person interviews known as depositions.
 An attorney has years of experience knowing where to find, and how to obtain, the best evidence available for your case.